4416. Testing System

 acm = new person[n];

-Read the information about the teams.
+Read the data about the teams.

 {